Autonomation, Not Automation: Activities and Needs of European Fact-checkers as a Basis for Designing Human-Centered AI Systems: Results and findings: Interviews with fact-checkers

 \subsection{Monitoring the online space}

 Monitoring (Fig.~\ref{fig:monitoring}) is globally seen as one of the hardest parts of the fact-checking process.
 The process was illustrated, for example, by P1:

 \begin{quote} \emph{``Monitoring of online space is done in two ways: manually or automated.
-When authors browse media manually (the classic media such as New York Times, Washington Post), they search for topics that are interesting for our audience.
+When authors browse media manually (the classic media such as the New York Times and the Washington Post), they search for topics that are interesting for our audience.
 Some of us also do automated monitoring in CrowdTangle...
-I do that every morning by coffee, where I check notorious sources - some lists have about 800 [social media] pages.``} \end{quote}
+I do that every morning by coffee, where I check notorious sources -- some lists have about 800 [social media] pages.``} \end{quote}

 Monitoring is a part of the process that fact-checkers are the most open to autonomating~\cite{dierickx_report_2022}.
-Still, there is just a limited pool of tools that are a bit helpful for Central European as well as other non-English speaking fact-checkers on social media, such as CrowdTangle, Meta's fact-checking tool, and Tweetdeck.
-These tools have many limitations; e.g. CrowdTangle was originally developed for marketing purposes.
-Its overemphasis on virality is not always useful for fact-checkers.
+Still, there is just a limited pool of tools that are a bit helpful for Central European as well as other non-English-speaking fact-checkers on social media.

+For Meta's platforms (Facebook, Instagram), fact-checkers originally used to rely on CrowdTangle.
+As this tool was originally developed for marketing purposes, it has put overemphasis on virality, which was not always useful for fact-checkers.
 This was mentioned by our respondents as well as other fact-checkers around the world~\cite{noauthor_challenges_2020, dierickx_report_2022, micallef_true_2022}.
 Despite this, fact-checkers agreed on the usefulness of this tool for creating and monitoring lists of notorious liars.
-It is also useful for checking the popularity of misinformation, for example in cases when it was reported by regular users.
-Fact-checkers also reported their uncertainty about the future of the service, as Meta abandoned its active development and in August 2024 it is about to be deprecated completely without providing a sufficient alternative.
-TweetDeck (currently branded as X Pro) became in July 2023 a paid proprietary tool that is available only to verified and premium users of the X platform, what reduced its availability and usefulness for fact-checkers.
+It was also useful for checking the popularity of misinformation, for example, in cases when it was reported by regular users.
+Despite a clear value provided to fact-checkers, Meta abandoned its active development at first, and in August 2024 it was deprecated completely.
+From that time, fact-checkers are provided with a replacement tool built on the top of new Meta Content Library (MCL), which, however, does not provide the same set of features as the original CrowdTangle tool and which are recognized as missing ones by fact-checkers.

+In the case of the original Twitter platform, fact-checkers relied on a simple but efficient TweetDeck tool.
+Its current version, branded as X Pro, became in July 2023 a paid proprietary tool that is available only to verified and premium users of the X platform, which reduced its availability and usefulness for fact-checkers.

 In Norway, fact-checkers rather rely on their Storyboard tool to find problematic content~\cite{dierickx_report_2022}, in other research ~\cite{juneja_human_2022} BuzzSumo, Social searcher or Influencer are mentioned.

 Fact-checkers involved in Meta's \emph{Third-Party Fact-Checking Program} have access to Meta's fact-checking tool that gathers reported data from users and their own detected potential misinformation.
 Although it is the only fact-checking product from social media, the fact-checkers from Central Europe mention its lower relevance for the Slavic language group.
 This is also similar to the experience of some other fact-checkers from non-English speaking countries~\cite{noauthor_challenges_2020}.
 Some of the Central European fact-checkers bypass the problem with Meta's fact-checking tool by creating fake profiles that follow suspicious groups, pages, and users.
 This way, they can take advantage of the sophisticated personalization of the platform to recommend other questionable sources more efficiently in contrast to the official Meta's tool for fact-checkers.